Trade directory · Scottsdale metro · Arizona

 Licensing Requirements

-Arizona requires Residential Contractor (R-13) license for projects over $1000.
-Must pass business management exam and trade exam, provide financial statements, carry required insurance.
-4-year renewal cycle with 14 hours continuing education.
+Arizona requires Residential Contractor (R-24) or Commercial Contractor (C-24) license for painting work over $1000.
+Must pass business management exam and trade exam, provide financial statement, carry required insurance.
+4 years experience or equivalent education required.
+License renewal every 2 years with 8 hours continuing education.

 §2